 Publications List (PDF)

-A new publication that came out of RERC activities is the edited volume The Study of Religious Experience – Approaches and Methodologies (Equinox 2016, edited by Bettina E. Schmidt).
+In 2016, the edited volume The Study of Religious Experience – Approaches and Methodologies (Equinox 2016, edited by Bettina E. Schmidt) came out from RERC activities.
 It contains a revised and expanded text of the first Alister Hardy Lampeter lecture by Fiona Bowie (2014), several other articles by scholars connected to RERC as well as others.
 It can be ordered online on the website of the publisher: https://www.equinoxpub.com/home/study-religious-experience-bettina-schmidt/

 The Faculty celebrated the launch of the book as well as a second book by Prof Bettina Schmidt at a recent event.
 Here is a link to the recording: